12moons/ec2-tags-env/README.md

 # ec2-tags-env

-**WIP.
-This script is written for my personal usage, and may not be suitable to use in a production environment.**
+**This script is written for my personal usage, and may not be suitable to use in a production environment.**

-Import your AWS EC2 tags as Shell environment variables.
+Import your AWS EC2 (instance and IAM) tags as Shell environment variables.

 ## Requirements